 Eat Your Calories

 On average, women need about 2,200 kcal per day.
 When you do not take enough calories, your body thinks you are starving and slows down metabolism.
 Consequently, energy expenditure is reduced, and this negatively affects weight loss.
-To counter this, eat nutrient-dense high-calorie meals such as nuts, seeds, avocado, and olive oil.
+To counter this, avoid reducing your calorie intake too much and focus on nourishing your body with the calories you take in.
+You can include nutrient-dense high-calorie foods such as nuts, seeds, avocado, and olive oil.

 Avoid Foods And Drink With Added Sugar